Refractive lens exchange (lens replacement surgery)

 Multifocal and accommodating IOLs enable you to focus at all distances, to overcome presbyopia as well as poor distance vision.

-Refractive Lens Exchange Vs. LASIK for Severe Refractive Errors
+Refractive Lens Exchange vs. LASIK

 While LASIK remains the most popular option for correcting myopia and hyperopia, if you have a very severe refractive error or an abnormal cornea, lens-based refractive surgery such as clear lens extraction or phakic IOL implantation may be a better alternative.